-Stop wearing them don't buy clothes made from animal products silk or fur.
+Stop wearing them don't buy clothes made from animal products such as leather, wool, silk or fur.
+Become a compassionate consumer - look for the leaping bunny logo on cosmetics, toiletries and household products.

-Become a

-compassionate

-consumer - look for the

-leaping bunny logo on

-cosmetics, toiletries and

-household products.

 If you are at school or college, ask your teacher to invite a speaker from Animal Aid to give a talk to your class.
+Visit the Animal Aid website to see how you can help animals.